historycenter-mld/girl_graduate/pages/about.md

 The yearbook's dedication is as follows:<br><i>To our parents and to all<br>Who have made possible<br>The Meridian High School<br>We dedicate the second volume of the<br>Mana Ha Sa</i>

 Ardath Caldwell participated in several class plays, as depicted in the scrapbook.
-The yearbook's "class prophecy" predicted she would become a famous actress.
-The "class will" for Ardath reads: <i>Ardath Caldwell, the future city "dadess" leaves her council capacity to "Chuck" Morford.</i>
+The yearbook's "Class Prophecy" predicted she would become a famous actress.
+The "Class Will" for Ardath reads: <i>Ardath Caldwell, the future city "dadess" leaves her council capacity to "Chuck" Morford.</i>

 What became of Ardath Caldwell is unknown.
-We would love to know if she was able to fulfill her dream of becomming an actress!
+We would love to know if she was able to fulfill the class prophecy!
 Anyone who has information is welcome to contact us so we can update our records.